Emitting Events

 2. Passing Data to .emit()

-Alternatively, you can pass the data as the first argument to the .emit() method.
+Alternatively, you can pass the data as part of the options object to the .emit() method.

 Using Parameters in Topics